rossshannon/weekly-weather-mcp/README.md

 }
 ```

-If you're using a virtual environment, your configuration should include the path to the Python executable in the virtual environment:
+If you’re using a virtual environment, your configuration should include the path to the Python executable in the virtual environment:

 ```json
 {